kosukatsu/track_irregularity_forecasting/README.md

         long_params_strategy: tag
 ```

-## Prepare dataset
+## Preparing dataset
-To train a model, you need to run the following four processes in order.
+Before train a model, you need to run the following five processes in order.

 To preprocess track irregularity data, run:
 ```